Prežihov Voranc: Axis annexation and the "cultural silence"

 In April 1941, following the invasion of Yugoslavia, Nazi Germany annexed northern Slovenia, while Ljubljana and Mokronog were annexed by the Italian troops (and then occupied in 1943 by the Germans).
-Voranc feared for his life and left Slovenia once again for the Croatian capital Zagreb and then into the Bosnian countryside.
-However he seems to have had a change of heart and decided to return to Ljubljana for the duration of the war.
-He did not join the resistance movement but on 11 September he met clandestinely with other writers to proclaim the self-imposed "cultural silence," which prohibited publication, exhibitions and performances by Slovene artists for the duration of the war.
+Voranc feared for his life and left Slovenia once again for the Croatian capital Zagreb and then to the Bosnian countryside.
+However, he seems to have had a change of heart and decided to return to Ljubljana for the duration of the war.
+He did not join the resistance movement, but on 11 September he met clandestinely with other writers to proclaim the self-imposed "cultural silence," which prohibited publication, exhibitions, and performances by Slovene artists for the duration of the war.

-As a suspected communist sympathizer Voranc was arrested in January 1943 and transported to the Sachsenhausen and Mauthausen-Gusen concentration camps.
+As a suspected communist sympathizer, Voranc was arrested in January 1943 and transported to the Sachsenhausen and Mauthausen-Gusen concentration camps.
 He returned to Ljubljana at the end of the war sick and depressed and unable to communicate with his family and comrades.
-He returned to his native village in Carinthia where he ceased political activity and removed himself from the political actualities of the newly formed communist Yugoslavia.
+He returned to his native village in Carinthia, where he ceased political activity and removed himself from the political actualities of the newly formed communist Yugoslavia.
 He worked on Solzice, a historical novel that remained unfinished at the time of his death in Maribor in 1950.